NOTE: This is a sub-page of the Teacher Resources main page which you should read first.

 Your community will set up a Step 1 Review Board, which you can establish with local science educators and local area researchers (we can help you identify researchers in your area if needed.)
 The task of the Step 1 Review Board is to review all proposals from across your community – based on the proposal evaluation criteria – and choose THREE finalist proposals for each experiment slot you have reserved.
 The community then forwards the finalist proposals to the SSEP for formal review by the SSEP National Step 2 Review Board – a national team of professional scientists and engineers, and distinguished STEM educators – for flight experiment selection.
 The Step 2 Review Board will select one experiment to fly from your finalist proposals, for each experiment slot you have reserved.
 This 2-step proposal review process models a real call for proposals for a flight opportunity by NASA.

 The approach described above serves to: 1) engage your community in the selection process, which in and of itself is a teachable moment for students and teachers, 2) limit to a manageable number the total number of proposals received for review by SSEP, and 3) allow the community to be of any size – given the community forwards only 3 finalist proposals to SSEP for each experiment slot the community has reserved.

-Meet the SSEP National Step 2 Review Boards for the first thirteen SSEP flight opportunities.
+Meet the SSEP National Step 2 Review Boards for all SSEP flight opportunities to date.

 Objectives for the Proposal Evaluation Criteria